Apple is cutting back production of iPhone 14 Plus due to weak demand - TrendForce | Technology

 The share of more expensive iPhone 14 Pro series has increased to 60% of the total output from the initially planned 50%, and it could rise to 65% in the future, the report said.
 Apple did not immediately respond to a Reuters' request for comment.

-Apple Inc is cutting back production of iPhone 14 Plus and is increasing the output of the more expensive iPhone 14 Pro due to lukewarm demand, market research firm TrendForce said Tuesday.
-The share of more expensive iPhone 14 Pro series has increased to 60% of the total output from the initially planned 50%, and it could rise to 65% in the future, the report said.

-Apple did not immediately respond to a Reuters' request for comment.
-The report also said that rising U.S. interest rates could crimp consumer spending, undermining the demand for iPhones in the first quarter of 2023.
+Apple's focus on high-end models may help it counter the softness in smartphone sales.
+In the thick of the chip crisis, Apple's Pro and Pro Max premium tier of devices, which have been strong sellers, helped the company push margins higher.
+The TrendForce report said that rising U.S. interest rates could crimp consumer spending, undermining the demand for iPhones in the first quarter of 2023.
 This could lead to a 14% year-on-year drop in production to 52 million units.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)